kollokollo/X11Basic/README.md

-X11-Basic is a dialect of the BASIC programming language with graphics capability.
+X11-Basic is a dialect of the BASIC programming language with graphics and sound.
 It has a very rich command set, though it is still easy to learn.
 The structure of the language is similar to the ATARI-ST GFA-BASIC.
 It is a structured dialect with no line numbers.

-A full manual and command reference is available.
+X11-Basic supports complex numbers and complex math, as well as arbitrary big numbers and calculations, as well as very fast 32bit integer and 64bit floating point operations, very powerful string handling functions for character strings of any length and any content.

+Basic programs can be written with any (third party) text editor.

 Programs can be compiled into a platform independent bytecode.

 You can directly type in commands and formulas, which are being evaluated.
 This way the interpreter works also as a pocket calculator.
-It supports complex numbers and big integers.

-Basic programs can be written with any (third party) text editor.
+A full manual and command reference is available.

-Many more example programs can be found in this collection: https://codeberg.org/kollo/X11-Basic_examples
+Many example programs can be found in this collection: https://codeberg.org/kollo/X11-Basic_examples

 For further documentation please refer to the X11-Basic home page: https://x11-basic.codeberg.page/ or http://x11-basic.sourceforge.net/

-The Android Version of X11-Basic can be found here: https://codeberg.org/kollo/X11-Basic
+The Android version of X11-Basic can be found here: https://codeberg.org/kollo/X11-Basic

 ### Programs